 Using the same log-in credentials you use for WordPress.com, you’ll now be able to register for and sign in to self-hosted WordPress.org sites quickly and securely.

-- Millions of users: By adding WordPress.com Secure Sign On, you’ll become part of a large family that makes it easy for WordPress.com users to explore new sites.
+- Millions of users: By adding WordPress.com Secure Sign On, you’ll become part of a large family that makes it easy for WordPress.com users to explore new sites thanks to the Reader.

 - Compatible with your existing sign-in system: WordPress.com Secure Sign On is used as a complementary sign-in option to your existing registration system.
 Once a user connects, they’ll have a user account on your site.